ahaas25/Typing-Test-C/README.md

 * Reading of words.txt *implemented*
 * Random word picking *implemented*
 * Different test lengths *implemented*
-* Parsing user input to be implemented
+* Timed Tests to be implemented
+* Test results screen *implemeted*
-* Saving of user data to be implemented
+* Saving user stats to be implemented
+* Per-key stats to be implemented

 UI:
 * Main menu *implemented*
-* Typing prompt in progress.
-(Currently shows generated prompt and user info and input parsing not added yet)
+* Typing prompt *in progress*
+* Stats menu to be implemented
 * Settings menu to be implemented